 If you experience migraine headaches, you may feel like the last thing on your mind during an attack is sex.
 And for those who have hours or days of prodromal symptoms leading up to the headache, the anxiety of knowing it's coming may make you too tense to get in the mood.

 Despite all that (and that old cliché), studies show that, between attacks, migraine sufferers actually have a higher sex drive than people who suffer from other types of headaches.
 A 2006 study published in the scientific journal Headache found that migraineurs reported 20% higher levels of sexual desire than sufferers of tension headaches.

 Scientists suspect that migraineurs’ elevated sex drive may result from a need to replenish their naturally low levels of serotonin through sex.

-If you’ve ever struggled to get a partner to understand how serious your migraine attacks really are, it will be no surprise to you that migraines can go hand in hand with relationship problems.
+If you’ve ever struggled to get a partner to understand how serious your migraine attacks really are, it will be no surprise to you that migraine can go hand in hand with relationship problems.

 As any good relationship therapist might tell you, communication is key!
-Be honest with your partner about your migraines, even if you’re afraid that they won’t understand that it’s more than just a headache.
+Be honest with your partner about your migraine, even if you’re afraid that they won’t understand that it’s more than just a headache.
 They may never really get it, but they’ll understand that you’re in pain and do what they can to help you.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.